ThinhPTran/directionalsurveyOmNext/README.md

-Basic setup with Datomic Sente and Reagent
+Basic setup with Datomic Sente and Om.Next
 =========

 * Clojure and ClojureScript